mathspp/mathspp/pages/02.blog/longest-unique-substring/item.md

 In the string above, the slice `string[a:b]` only contains unique characters (the letters from A to Q).
 If we look at `string[a:b+1]`, the characters are no longer all unique because the F at the right end of the string is a repetition of the character at position `k`.
 This means that we know for a fact that the longest substring will not start at any of the positions marked with `^`.

+Can you see why?
 Give it some thought...

-The reason the longest substring won't start at any of the positions marked with a `^` is because such a substring will only be unique up to the point `b`, and because it is starting after the point `a`, it will be shorter than the substring that goes from `a` to `b`.
+The reason the longest substring won't start at any of the positions marked with a `^` is because such a substring will only be unique up to the point `b`, when the two repeated Fs show up again.
+Because it is starting after the point `a`, it will be shorter than the substring that goes from `a` to `b`.
 This means that it is only worth to keep looking after the point `k`.

 By using this observation, we can implement a solution that looks like this: